 Moore’s Bond had been criticised before, despite appearing in some of the better instalments, but by the time he made his final appearance critics finally felt justified in pushing him towards retirement, and few of us could argue.
-With the likes of Timothy Dalton flirting with the role, Moore felt like something of a hanger-on towards the end, but it must be hard to relinquish that kind of status symbol.
+With the likes of Timothy Dalton already flirting with the role, Moore seemed like something of a hanger-on towards the end, but it must be hard to relinquish that kind of status symbol.
 Bond is the ultimate emblem of cool, an honour bestowed upon very few people.
 He’s also a character who transcends the realms of fiction.
-When Christian Bale walks along he street, you don’t actually think he’s Batman, but with Bond the lines are a little more blurred.
+If you saw Christian Bale walking along the street, you wouldn’t actually think he was Batman, but with Bond the lines are a little more blurred.
 The glamour, the prestige, it spills over into reality.
-The likes of Roger Moore, and even the Oscar-winning Sean Connery, will always be 007, whatever else they managed to achieve.
+Roger Moore would always be 007, whatever else he managed to achieve.

 There’s a famous story involving screenwriter Mark Haynes that typifies my point.
 When Haynes was a youngster, he actually ran into Roger Moore at an airport and naturally presumed he was Bond.
 Here’s his experience in full:

 “As a seven-year-old in about 1983, in the days before First Class Lounges at airports, I was with my grandad in Nice Airport and saw Roger Moore sitting at the departure gate, reading a paper.
 I told my granddad I’d just seen James Bond and asked if we could go over so I could get his autograph.
 My grandad had no idea who James Bond or Roger Moore were, so we walked over and he popped me in front of Roger Moore, with the words “my grandson says you’re famous.
 Can you sign this?”